nik1806/Towards-learning-images/README.md

 # Towards-learning-images
-Some up the basic building blocks for creating a system capable of supervised learning
+Collecting the basic building blocks for creating a system capable of supervised learning